ramirezfx/docker-vsftpd/README.md

 `cd docker-vsftpd`

-Edit the file .env with your favourite editor and change the variables for FTP_USERNAME and FTP_PASSWORD
+Edit the file .env with your favourite editor and change the variables for FTP_USERNAME, FTP_PASSWORD and MAPPED_FOLDER

 Start The Container: